Battle of Cirta: Prelude

 In 206 BC Scipio returned to Italy.
 He was elected to the senior position of consul in early 205 BC, despite not meeting the age requirement.
 Opinion was divided in Roman political circles as to whether an invasion of North Africa was excessively risky.
 Hannibal was still on Italian soil; there was the possibility of further Carthaginian invasions, shortly to be realised when Mago Barca landed in Liguria; the practical difficulties of an amphibious invasion and its logistical follow up were considerable; and when the Romans had invaded North Africa in 256 BC during the First Punic War they had been driven out with heavy losses, which had re-energised the Carthaginians.
 Eventually a compromise was agreed: Scipio was given Sicily as his consular province, which was the best location for the Romans to launch an invasion of the Carthaginian homeland from and then logistically support it, and permission to cross to Africa on his own judgement.
 But Roman commitment was less than wholehearted; Scipio could not conscript troops for his consular army, as was usual, only call for volunteers.

 The total number of men available to Scipio and how many of them travelled to Africa is unclear; the ancient historian Livy gives totals for the invasion force of either 12,200, 17,600 or 35,000.
-Modern historians estimate a combat strength of 25,000–30,000, of whom more than 90% were infantry.
+Modern historians estimate a combat strength of 25,000–30,000, of whom more than 90 per cent were infantry.
 With up to half of the complement of his legions being fresh volunteers, and with no fighting having taken place on Sicily for the past five years, Scipio instigated a rigorous training regime, which lasted for approximately a year.
 Roman ships under Scipio's second-in-command, Gaius Laelius, raided North Africa around Hippo Regius, gathering large quantities of loot and many captives.
 Masinissa was contacted, he expressed dismay regarding how long it was taking the Romans to complete their preparations and land in Africa.